Brocaders/FundsCalculater/README.md

 # FundsCalculater
-This is a small python calculator to calculate funds in virtual coin.
+This is a small python calculator to calculate funds in virtual coin use python.